baraabd/Communication-with-Web-APIs/backend/README.md

 Description and requirements for passing: :

 1. Your own API should be an Express server built in NodeJS that handles any resource.
 (G)- Yes
-2. here must be an endpoint to retrieve all entities from your resource (GET) and an endpoint to create a new entity (POST) (G)- Yes
+2. Here must be an endpoint to retrieve all entities from your resource (GET) and an endpoint to create a new entity (POST) (G)- Yes
 3. For VG, the API will be expanded with endpoints to update an entity (PUT) (VG)- No
 4. delete an entity (DELETE) and retrieve a specific entity (GET) (VG) - No